forum-intelligence/covid-eu-tracker/README.md

   host: 127.0.0.1
 ```

-This allows using two databases, one for development and another for production.
-Because the format and availability of the data sources change from time to time, we recommend to always run the crawler in dev before pushing to prod.
+This above configuration allows using two databases, one for development purposes, and another one for production.
+Because the format, structure, and availability of the data sources have historically
+changed more than once, we recommend to always run the crawler in dev before pushing to prod.

-In the `covid.tracker` package, there is no distinction between the dev and prod environments, and the `_covid.yml` sets the following variables:
+In the `covid.tracker` package, there is no distinction between the dev and prod environments.
+The `_covid.yml` file sets the following variables:

 ```r
 dbname: db